- Can two people with different library card numbers use the same device?

 If the two devices are the same or similar, then the answer is probably yes.

 For example, if you download an e-book to a Kindle, then you could also read it on your Kindle app or another Kindle, but you would not be able to read it on a Nook.
 If you download e-books from a free site and use a common file format, like pdf or epub, you could download your e-book to multiple devices.
 The Kindle file format can only be read on Kindle devices and apps.

 While we cannot tell you which e-reader to buy, we can help you determine which e-readers might fit your needs.

-If you already have a tablet, such as an iPad, or a smartphone, then you can download and install e-reader apps from your device's app store without purchasing an additional device.
+If you already have a tablet or a smartphone, then you can download and install e-reader apps from your device's app store without purchasing an additional device.